sebastienmanolios/VueJS-quizz/README.md

   - Add a component to display the final score on the 10th question
   - Choose quiz by theme in adding a parent component which will call the API depending of the choosen theme
   - let the user choose the number of questions he wants to answer
-  - Possibility of connection ---> COUPLER AVEC Node.JS en BACK !!!!
+  - Possibility of connection for a user

   ### Logical

   How many variables do I need ?